JujuAdams/Chatterbox/docs/3.0/concept-actions-functions.md

 - `1` Treat actions as expressions
 - `2` Treat actions as they were in version 1 (Python-esque function calls)

-Mode `0` is the official recommendation from the Yarn team.
+Mode `0` is provided for compatibility with YarnScript.
 This mode instructs a chatter to actions as a strings into the game engine for manual interpretation.
 Chatterbox's implementation is that the function defined by `CHATTERBOX_ACTION_FUNCTION` is called when Chatterbox encounters an action, the first argument (`argument0`) for the function call being the text inside the action as a string.
 The intention is that you'd then parse that text and execute behaviour accordingly but... this sucks, it's a ton of work to actually do this, let's move on.

 Mode `1` is the default Chatterbox behaviour:
 1. Every custom action is expected to use GML-like syntax: functions are executed using their name followed by a comma-separated list of arguments e.g. `<<CustomFunction("string", "string with spaces", 3.14, true)>>`